robertBreese/Bid-Calendar/readme.md

 # Bid-Calendar

-A VBA macro for Excel Calendar template that auto creates and finds folders within a SharePoint (or local) library based on calendar event name.
+A VBA macro for Excel that auto creates and finds folders within a SharePoint (or local) library based on calendar event name.
 Also uses Outlook VBA to send calendar event invites to a 365 group.
 Macro has the ability to search two separate folders for the project currently.

 ## Installation